 In parallel, providing another perspective, all the points discussed previously may be included in spatially implicit or explicit ecosystem models.
 Indeed, space itself is easily represented as a graph: in the case of a spatially explicit ecosystem, the localities involved are potentially represented as nodes or (unfolded as) a set of nodes themselves, and may be either individualized or merged into the same EN.
 Space has long been modeled in this way, as a graph with changing topologies (Burel & Baudry, 2003; Gaucherel et al., 2012).
 Conceptually, there is nothing to prevent the merging of the spatial representation in the graph with the more functional EN we have described here: whenever various localities need to be described in the same extensive overall super-graph (Felipe-Lucia et al., 2021), their own EN (but not their corresponding spatial node) may be merged with neighboring ENs too.
-Hence, each ecosystem may be represented as a changing single hypergraph, including its spatial structure.(Gaucherel, 2019)
+Hence, each ecosystem may be represented as a changing single hypergraph, including its spatial structure.
+Although such a single hypernetwork would seem huge, it brings the conceptual advantage to provide a coherent view of any (social-)ecological system, as already mentioned in previous theoretical discussions (Gaucherel, 2019).

-Discussion and Conclusion
+Conclusion

-The so-called ecosystem hypernetwork (EN, i.e., the social-ecological interaction hypergraph) fits our need for efficient representation of any complex ecosystem, and offers several additional advantages.
+The so-called ecosystem hypernetwork (EN, i.e., the social-ecological interaction hypergraph) fits our need for efficient representation of any complex ecosystem, and provides several additional advantages.
 It summarizes the internal structure of the system, a kind of synthetic skeleton of the components and processes involved.
 In this study, we highlighted three points, illustrated with specific Petri net models.
 Firstly, it is possible to collect all the ecosystem’s interactions into a single EN, regardless of their nature, number and how they intertwine.
 This proposed representation still shows intentional limitations: for example, in this representation, components never interact directly; here, interactions are always connected to a process.
 Similarly, no process can impact directly another process without being connected to a component.
 This single EN is possibly not unique, as ecosystem models are driven by a research question, thus leading to various representations of the same system.

 Secondly, the EN is modelled as a hypergraph, which represents non-dyadic interactions more explicitly.
 Events and components defining the system can be represented as distinct nodes of a bipartite graph, as in Petri nets or, in our case, a qualitative hypernetwork (Fig. 3).
 Thirdly, the EN representing any ecosystem is dynamic, with a changing topology.
 We provided an example of a framework (EDEN) computing qualitative ecosystem dynamics based on transitions producing/consuming tokens in the hypergraph.
-This enables a State-Transition Graph to be computed, collecting all the ecosystem states reachable from the initial state, according to predefined events (Fig. 4).
+This enables a State-Transition Graph to be computed, collecting all the ecosystem states reachable from the initial state, according to predefined events.
 This provides a coherent and effective overview of the dynamics of any ecosystem.

-Appendices

-Appendix 1.
-A rigorous hypernetwork representation for ecosystems

-Appendix 2.
-A structural long-term view of ecosystems

 Acknowledgements

-We wish to thank Colin Thomas for useful discussions.
-We thank the SESASA project (ERA-Net LEAP-Agri n°465) for funding our related studies.
+We wish to thank Colin Thomas for useful discussions on an early draft of this paper.

 Data, scripts, code, and supplementary information availability

-Scripts and code are available online: No data were used in this study; the method sources are archived at https://github.com/fpom/ecco
+Scripts and code are available online: No data were used in this study; the method sources are archived at https://github.com/fpom/ecco which is the engine as well as the (Jupyter platform) interface of the EDEN framework.

 Conflict of interest disclosure